 The SMF may instruct the UPF to perform packet delay monitoring, if the UPF indicated support of Per QoS flow per UE QoS monitoring for packet delay, i.e. support the QFQM feature (see clause 8.2.25).

 Specific requirements for the QoS Monitoring for packet delay are specified in clauses 5.24.4 and 5.24.5.

+Specific requirements for UE level measurements are specified in clause 5.15A.1, if the CP function and the UP function also support the ULM feature.